haplo-org/haplo-plugins/haplo_workflow_nonlinear/readme.txt

 You can leave the sub-workflow as optional as long as you remember to guard against missing the instances of your sub-workflow when trying to read information from it.

-**IMPORTANT**: an attempt is made to not finish the parent workflow if a sub-workflow is still open, however it is hard to check if we about to finish the parent workflow if a finish state can be reached by a dispatch state.
+**IMPORTANT**: an attempt is made to not finish the parent workflow if a sub-workflow is still open, however it is hard to check if we are about to finish the parent workflow if a finish state can be reached by a dispatch state.
 Ensure you won't have any open workflow lying around when the parent workflow is finished.
 Usually it's not a problem as you'll wait for the sub-workflows to finish at some point anyway.

 h3(property). shouldRepeatAfter